meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 3. To inhibit prepotent responses that may interfere with the present task or goal.
 ### Self-Regulation & Working Memory
 Antyhing that involves the control of internal states and/or external behavior; overriding prepotent responses.
+By keeping an active representation of goals and
 ## (12) Increasing Happiness - Perspective Taking and Goals.
 How might someone increase their long-term happiness using these strategies?
 [[12 Reading Notes]]
 Mention the broaden and build theory!!!